 Inside the four walls where your company resides lies a surprising opportunity to tell a story through thoughtful planning, good design and branding.
-The interior of your business should tell the story of your company’s history, core values, mission, and well, what your brand is!
-Furthermore, it should be attractive and easy to read by all who enter, be it existing employees, clients or business partners, as well as prospective employees and clients.
+The interior of your business should tell the story of your company’s history, core values, mission, and showcase your brand promise.
+Furthermore, it should be attractive and easy to read by all who enter, a source of pride for existing employees, and a point of interest and education for prospective clients and employees.

-The story you tell through your workplace design and branding has strong influence over the work being performed and the future work your company will receive.
+The story you tell through your workplace design and branding has strong influence over your culture, who you are today, and the future you will create going forward.

 Using design elements and décor can capture the culture of a business and show its history.
 One of the best ways to do this is to incorporate imagery and use items or artifacts that are relevant to the company’s products, services and history.

-Feature walls can also help illustrate a timeline of the company’s major events while a map can be used to highlight a geographic reach of products and services.
-Current or recently completed projects can be showcased to be used in conversations with clients and for all employees to enjoy.
+Feature walls, such as these can also help illustrate a timeline of the company’s major events, while a feature map can be used to highlight geographic reach of products or services.
+Likewise, completed projects can be showcased and used in conversations with clients to demonstrate product details and commitment, while reinforcing employee pride.

-Telling the story and achievements of your company in an engaging form reminds employees why they work there and keeps them motivated to do their best.
-After all, engaged employees are most productive.
+Telling the story and achievements of your company in an engaging form reminds employees why they work there and inspires motivation and commitment to their work.

 The very nature of storytelling evokes emotion.
-When visitors enter a space and are transformed to a place in history they feel an emotional impact.
+When visitors enter a space and are transformed to a place in history, or suddenly become aware of something new and interesting they feel an emotional impact, and connection.

 Think of walking into a three star hotel versus a five star hotel.
 A different expectation is created in your mind as a result of your surroundings.
 Some design elements may include smell, texture, scale and story.
-How you perceive each of these elements contributes to the level of trust you put in that product or service.
+How you perceive each of these elements contributes to the level of trust you put in that product, service, or organization.